kuzzleio/documentation/src/sdk-reference/go/1/document/create/index.md

 order: 200
 ---

-# create
+# Create

-Create a new document in Kuzzle
+Creates a new document in the persistent data storage.

-Returns an error if a document with the same given id already exists in Kuzzle.
+Returns an error if the document already exists.

 The optional parameter `refresh` can be used with the value `wait_for` in order to wait for the document to be indexed (indexed documents are available for `search`).

 ## Arguments